susanev/uw-stars-cse/142/weeks/week3/lecture-notes.md

 ### return
 * A return statement sends information __out__ from a method to its caller
-* There cannot be statements exectuted after a return statement in a method
+* There cannot be statements executed after a return statement in a method
-* The return type should be provided as the third keyowrd in your method header
+* The return type should be provided as the third keyword in your method header
  ```java
  // This method has a return type of void
  public static void hello() {